Dadangdut33/Screen-Translate/readme.md

 For more information you can check the [user_manual](https://github.com/Dadangdut33/Screen-Translate/tree/main/user_manual) folder

-# Reporting bugs and feature requests
+# Contributing

 If you encounter any bugs with the program, please report them by opening an issue on the github repository.
-You can also request a feature by opening an issue.
+You can also request a feature by opening an issue or posting in discussion.

 # Attribution

 Translate Icon in the logo is taken from [Icons8](https://icons8.com/)

-# Disclaimer

-This is a free open source software, you can use it for any purpose.
-However, I am not responsible for any damage caused by this software.
-Use it at your own risk. **(It won't create any damage though don't worry)**.
-This is also non profit, I gain no money from creating this.

 # Other